Prevent Foundation Cracks: Water Your Basement

 - Nail "pops" out of the drywall, taking a circle of paint with it.

-- Creaks, groans, clicks, and pops in the home, especially at the beginning or end of day.
+- Creaks, groans, clicks, and pops in the home, especially at the beginning or end of the day.

 Settling happens because the materials used to build a home— wood in particular, but also other materials including plumbing and ductwork— change depending on what's happening in the environment.
 Humidity can cause wood to swell, while dry conditions may lead the lumber to shrink instead.
-Metal ductwork can can "pop" inward or outward when temperatures shift a few degrees.
+Metal ductwork can "pop" inward or outward when temperatures shift a few degrees.
 Plumbing lines can expand and contract with temperature changes, too.

 Signs of Shifting: